collabscore/documents/output_omr.md

 ### DMOS document structure

-A DMOS document is the result of a score-image recognition.
-It describes a list of page, with one descriptor for each page.
 The schema of DMOS documents is contained in ``dmos_schema.json``, and the schema of a page descriptor is in ``dmos_page.json``.